 You must make sure you upload the correct supporting documents with your online application form.

 Submitting your documents

-1. Transcript of records (all students)All students should submit an original transcript in English, or an English translation signed and stamped by your home university.
-We are not able to accept transcripts unless they have been stamped and signed by your home university.
+All students need to submit an original transcript in English, or an English translation signed and stamped by your home university.
+We cannot accept electronic or unofficial transcripts unless they have been stamped and signed by your home university.

 This will help our academic staff to understand your transcript.
-If we do not receive this, you could be rejected for a module that you are qualified for.
+If you do not send this, you could be rejected for a module that you are qualified for.

-4. Copy of the information page in your passport or ID card (all students)We require a copy of the information page of your passport, or if you are a European student we will accept a copy of your identity card.
-We will use this information to ensure you receive the correct advice regarding UK immigration.
+We need a copy of the information page of your passport or, if you are a European student and are applying to Leeds for a single semester, we will accept a copy of your identity card.
+We will use this information to make sure we give you the correct guidance about UK immigration.

 5. Language questionnaire